 An important aspect of our work is communicating our analyses and research in a meaningful way to a variety of audiences from our peers in the scientific community to resource managers, TU staﬀ, volunteers, and school kids.
 TU scientists work with both partners and our grassroots volunteer network to bring the best current science to the streams we love.

-We have a variety of citizen science tools to improve stream monitoring, climate change awareness, identification of aquatic invasive species, and other hazards to our stream systems.
+We have a variety of community science tools to improve stream monitoring, climate change awareness, identification of aquatic invasive species, and other hazards to our stream systems.
 We build custom interactive web mapping applications to help prioritize TU’s work and communicate these issues to the public.
 Our partners and peers come to TU’s network of scientists for a broad range of expertise on fisheries and the issues that affect them.

-Anglers gathering scientific information about the fish and the places they love
+Volunteers and anglers gathering scientific information about the fish and the places they love

 Our suite of analytical, decision support, & communication tools